sknux/ipa-extractor/README.md

 # The automator of the IPA extraction.

-## Required: Install de App from the Apple Store, SSH with an iOS Device.
+## Required: Install de App from the Apple Store, SSH with an iOS Device with Jailbreak.

 ### Steps: Upload the ipa_extractor script to the device with scp or another uploader that you want and then execute the script file.